jimwhimpey/Valhalla-Island/source/history/index.markdown

 date: 2012-02-12 12:33
 ---

+**2013**: In San Francisco I meet Jess, the girl I will marry.
+I start the San Francisco Cycling Club.
+The best year yet.

 **2012**: Rode my bike in the French Alps.
 Sold or gave away everything I owned and moved across the Pacific to work at Flickr in San Francisco.
 A big year.

 **2011**: Fell head over heels in love with Anne.
 Moved into my own place.
 Rode and raced my bike a lot.
 Broke up with Anne.
 Wallowed in inner turmoil.
 I become vegan.